 This article resulted from some tinkering in my Z80 environment in the late 1970s, using a homebrew synthesizer for output (see photo below).
 I did not have any grounding in music theory, so the method described here was merely a starting point based on the recent publication of Fractal mathematics by Voss & Mandelbrot.
-The full text is followed by a downloadable PDF of the article and other references.

 Music Composition: A New Technique